 Golden Tower of Leaves

-A golden tower of leaves, has been commissioned as part of the regeneration of Pooley being delivered by the county council and the Homes and Communities Agency (HCA).
+A golden tower of leaves, was commissioned as part of the regeneration of Pooley being delivered by the county council and the Homes and Communities Agency (HCA).
 It was chosen following consultation with local people to help revitalise and create a strong identity for the area’s regeneration.